Ethics in face reading

 Our software is designed specifically for research or training, and Noldus Information Technology does not allow the use of FaceReader for a number of applications, including:

-- Active defense, meaning the application of FaceReader in weapon systems, for example a pilot in a fighter plane or an operator controlling a weaponized drone.
+- Active defense, meaning the application of FaceReader in weapon systems, for example to support a pilot in a fighter plane or an operator controlling a weaponized drone.

 - Data collection in a judicial context with the aim to use such data as evidence in court.
 FaceReader cannot and shall not be used as a lie detector.